Skip to content ↓

 Expectations and Routines

-– On Monday, Homework & Spellings will be given to your child to stick in their Homework Book.
+– On a Monday, Homework & Spellings will be given to your child to stick in their Homework Book.
 Homework books, online apps and Reading Records need to be completed and brought into school on Friday for your teacher to check.
-In Year 3, the expectation is that homework works out to be about 20 minutes a day or approximately 1 and a half hours a week: this should be a combination of spelling practice, daily reading, use of online learning apps and set homework tasks (Maths/English/Foundation).
+In Year 3, the expectation is that homework works out to be about 20 minutes a day or approximately 1 and a half hours a week: this should be a combination of spelling practice, daily reading, use of online learning apps (Nessy and TTRS) and set homework tasks (Maths/English/Foundation).

 Reading at home.
 In Year 3, this should happen every day.
 Reading 15-20 minutes a day can significantly impact a child’s development.
 It improves language skills, vocabulary, and comprehension.
 Regular reading fosters critical thinking, creativity, and empathy.
 It also strengthens the parent-child bond and instills a lifelong love for learning and books, paving the way for future academic success.
 This can be in a variety of forms, such as: children reading independently, sharing a chapter together and reading on Fonetti (if your teacher has given you access).
 Also, remember reading to your child and listening to audiobooks is extremely beneficial too!